ellenasakai/sakaiportfolio/final-project-part-one.md

 Set-Up: Personality tests are a factor in determining both hiring opportunities and psychological personality traits.
 There are over 2,500 personality tests.
 Conflict: As the tool remains a very powerful form of assessment, one might combat this by pointing out the ethical concerns and validity of measuring innumerable amounts of human personalities.
 Resolution: It is important to redetermine whether personality tests have an accurate say on one's hiring determination.

+Side Note: I am attempting to search for data relating to cultural and diverse perceptions on personality types and traits-- This would be a separate column in my combined final dataset.

 Sources:
 > Leaders BZ